 Minimum contributions are increasing in two phases.
 The first increase must be in place from 6 April 2018 and the second from 6 April 2019.

-All employers must take action to make sure at least the minimum amounts are being paid into their automatic enrolment pension schemes.
+All employers with staff in a pension scheme for automatic enrolment must take action to make sure at least the minimum amounts are being paid into their pension scheme.
+This applies to you whether you set up a pension scheme for automatic enrolment or you decided to use an existing scheme.

-If you're using a defined benefit scheme then the increases do not apply.
+Additionally, if you’re using a defined benefits pension scheme then the increases do not apply.

 The amount you and your staff pay into your pension scheme will vary depending on the type of scheme you have chosen and the rules of that scheme.
 You can find this information in the scheme documents sent to you when you set up the pension scheme or you can speak to your pension provider.

-Most employers use schemes that currently require a total minimum of 2% contribution to be paid.
+Most employers use pension schemes that currently require a total minimum of 2% contribution to be paid.
 The calculation for this type of scheme is based on a specific range of earnings.
-For the 2016/17 tax year this range is between £5,824 and £43,000 a year (£486 and £3583 a month, or £112 and £827 a week).
+For the 2017/18 tax year this range is between £5,876 and £45,000 a year (£490 and £3750 a month, or £113 and £866 a week).

 When you are calculating contributions for this type of scheme you include the following: